Facts & Trivia - Clarendon County, South Carolina

 In the spring of 2000 “The Richardson Waltz” became the official SC waltz, having been written down by Mary Richardson Briggs only shortly before.
 It was handed down by ear from one family member to another for more than 200 years in Clarendon County in the family of Revolutionary War General Richard Richardson.

-National Historic Register Sites in Clarendon County: Santee Indian Mound (ca. 1200-1500 AD) & Fort Watson (1780), the Old Manning Library (1909), Davis House/El Recuerdo (1843), Alderman’s 20 Stores in One (1919), Summerton High School (1936)/Clarendon One Cultural Arts Center, and the most recent entry, Senn’s Grist Mill (1905), Blacksmith Shop (1903) & Orange Crush Bottling Company (1921).
+National Historic Register Sites in Clarendon County: Santee Indian Mound (ca. 1200-1500 AD) and Fort Watson (1780), the Old Manning Library (1909), Davis House/El Recuerdo (1843), Alderman’s 20 Stores in One (1919), Summerton High School (1936)/Clarendon One Cultural Arts Center, and the most recent entry, Senn’s Grist Mill (1905), Blacksmith Shop (1903), and Orange Crush Bottling Company (1921).

 Less than 1 mile East of Manning is Ox Swamp.
-In the American Revolution, Nov.
-8, 1780, Gen. Francis Marion and his militia lured British Col. Tarleton & his Green Dragoons about 26 miles from Jack’s Creek through the swamps to Ox Swamp.
+In the American Revolution, November 8, 1780, Gen. Francis Marion and his militia lured British Col. Tarleton and his Green Dragoons about 26 miles from Jack’s Creek through the swamps to Ox Swamp.
 After spending 6 hours in this pursuit, Tarleton gave up the chase saying “as for the old fox (Marion), the devil himself could not catch him.”
 Thus, Gen. Marion became known as the “Swamp Fox”.
 Artist’s original concept and painting is by Will Anderson of Stateburg, SC, 2001.
 This mural is made possible by the citizens of Clarendon County and Manning to promote heritage tourism.
 Many historians say the American Revolution was won in the South in what is called the ‘Civil War’ phase.

 Population: The population of the county is approximately 32,500.
 It is comprised of several towns:

-Manning (est. 4025), Summerton (est. 1100), Turbeville (est. 600), Paxville (est. 250) and Alcolu.
+Manning (est. 4025), Summerton (est. 1100), Turbeville (est. 600), Paxville (est. 250), and Alcolu.

 Geography: Clarendon County is situated in the east central portion of South Carolina.
 Its land surface covers 599 square miles with Lake Marion covering an additional 95 square miles of the county.
 There are approximately 383,000 land acres in the county.
 Most of the county topography is nearly level to gently sloping and is predominately sand and loamy soils.
-About 1/3 of the county land base is used for cultivated agricultural crops, and about 59% is woodland.
-See Manning Map, Summerton mapTurbeville mapClarendon County & SC & other maps .
+About 33% of the county land base is used for cultivated agricultural crops, and about 59% is woodland.
+See Manning map, Summerton map, Turbeville map, Clarendon County, and SC and other maps.

 Library: The Harvin Clarendon County Library is located in the town of Manning and a bookmobile services areas of the county.
 Peggy Parish’s own Amelia Bedelia, in bronze, stands outside the library.

-Archives: The Clarendon County Archives and History Center (803-435-0328) 211 N. Brooks Street, Manning, located next to the library, provides history spanning more than 220 years.
+Archives: The Clarendon County Archives and History Center (803-435-0328) 211 N. Brooks Street, Manning, located next to the library, provides history spanning more than 250 years.

-433-0328) is open Thursday & Friday 10 – 4 and Saturday 10-2 at 102 S. Brooks Street, Manning, SC 29102
+Clarendon County Museum ( 803-433-0328) is open by appointment, 102 S. Brooks Street, Manning, SC 29102

-ChurchesThere are more than 110 churches representing most denominations.
+Churches: There are more than 110 churches representing many denominations.

 Climate: The people of Clarendon County enjoy a moderate, temperate climate, with very warm summers and mild winters.
 The average temperature in January is 46 degrees and in July 82 degrees.
 Average precipitation is 50 inches with a growing season of 225 days.

-Agriculture: Forest products are major crops in the county with tobacco, cotton, corn and soybean major crops for traditional farming.
+Agriculture: Forest products are major crops in the county with tobacco, cotton, corn, and soybean major crops for traditional farming.
 One of the most important non-traditional crops is cucumbers.
 In recent years many of the county’s farmers have increasingly switched to vegetables (greens, squash, tomatoes) for the fresh and canned markets.
 There are also a number of U-Pick farms throughout the county.

 Airport: The Clarendon County Airport on SC 260 about 10 miles south of Manning is located next to Lake Marion (also used by seaplanes).
 It has one paved, lighted 3600 foot runway and accommodates small, private aircraft.
 The nearest airports serving major airlines are in Columbia, Charleston, Myrtle Beach, and Florence.
 Sumter, our neighboring county, has a 7000 foot runway and Shaw Air Force Base.

-Highways: The county is served by Interstate 95; US highways 15, 301, 378 and 521; South Carolina State highways 260 and 261; and a well maintained network of county roads.
+Highways: The county is served by Interstate 95; US highways 15, 301, 378 and 521, South Carolina State highways 260 and 261, and a well maintained network of county roads.

-Recreation: Primary recreation includes golfing, fishing, hunting, boating and all water sports.
+Recreation: Primary recreation includes golfing, fishing, hunting, boating, and all water sports.
 Camp Bob Cooper (a S.C.
 4-H Leadership Center) is used by numerous northern colleges for their rowing teams to practice sculling in winter.
-Industry: County residents are principally employed in agriculture or manufacturing of auto bearings and parts, bicycles, digital components, hydraulic equipment, textiles, timber industry and service related businesses.
+Industry: County residents are principally employed in agriculture or manufacturing of auto bearings and parts, bicycles, digital components, hydraulic equipment, textiles, timber industry, and service related businesses.

 Just for fun Swamp Fox song at bottom of page.